 I had a rough spring.
 I won’t go into it here, but trust me, it was rough.

 We all go through hard times, and during those difficult stretches, things change.
 You eat more and sleep less.
 Or you sleep more and eat less.
 Or you exercise, or you don’t.
 Your schedule shifts and morphs until you realize you can’t take it anymore.
 You have to get back to where you were.
-Back to a place of comfort and productivity.

 I’m finally getting there.
 How do I know?
 Because I’m reading again.

 I was stunned for a while, I had experienced a loss and all I could do was read about loss.
 Then I didn’t read at all.
 But here’s the thing, I write for a living.
-So here I am, for months, zombie shuffling through life, taking contents out of my well without replenishing the water.
+So here I am, for months, a zombie shuffling through life, taking contents out of my well without replenishing the water.